 Commitment to fair and free global trade

 Germany is an export Export Germany is one of the leading export nations.
 In 2022 it exported goods and services valued at some 1,576 billion Euros.
 The balance of foreign trade fort he year posted a surplus of 81 billion Euros.
 Germany has above all the strong performance of its industry to thank for its strength in exports… Read more › -focused nation with a strong network of partners around the world.
 The Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
 While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › campaigns for open markets, and free and fair trade based on clear and robust regulations.
 Along with promoting multilateral trade liberalisation, supporting the European Union European Union In 1957, Germany was one of the six founding members of today’s EU, along with France, Italy, Belgium, the Netherlands and Luxembourg.
 The EU is currently made up of 27 states; the euro is the official currency in 20 of them.
 For Germany, European integration forms the basis for peace, security and… Read more › free trade agreement is also a priority.
-German economic diplomacy rests on key three pillars: 226 foreign diplomatic missions, the offices of 140 chambers of commerce abroad (AHK), delegations and representations of German business in 92 countries, and the Germany Trade and Invest (GTAI) economic development agency of the Federal Republic of Germany.
+German economic diplomacy rests on key three pillars: 225 foreign diplomatic missions, the offices of more than 140 chambers of commerce abroad (AHK), delegations and representations of German business in 93 countries, and the Germany Trade and Invest (GTAI) economic development agency of the Federal Republic of Germany.
 They provide targeted support to help German SMEs SMEs The German economy is characterized first and foremost by small and medium-sized enterprises as well as the self-employed and the independent professions.
 Some 99.4 percent of all companies are small and medium-sized enterprises.
 These are firms with annual sales of below EUR 50 million and a… Read more › gain a foothold in foreign markets.

 Championing free trade